bcbi/REDCap.jl/README.md

 ### NOTE:
 Projects are tested according to a rough template.
 Several tests may fail if your project deviates from this template such as record contents and users.

-## Deployment *

-Add additional notes about how to deploy this on a local machine and in a cloud provider.

-## Contributing *

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.

-## Release History *
+## Release History
-- 0.1
+- 1.0 - Initial Release - compatible with Julia 1.0 and REDCap 8.1.0

-## Authors *
+## Authors

-List authors and affiliation.
+Cory Cothrum - BCBI Intern